Short guide to ISIS beamtime access routes

 Direct access is suitable for all ISIS experiments.
-Proposals are submitted to two calls for proposals each year with deadlines 16 April and 16 October.
+Proposals are submitted to two calls for proposals each year with deadlines the third Wednesday of April and October.
 All direct access proposals are peer reviewed by the ISIS Facility Access Panels (FAPs) which meet around six weeks after the proposal deadline.
 Proposals which are allocated beamtime are scheduled by ISIS scientists normally between 3 months and 8 months after the proposal deadline, depending on ISIS run cycles.

 When beamtime is needed more rapidly than is possible through the Direct Access route, you can submit a Rapid Access proposal.
 There are a variety of reasons why Rapid Access might be needed: a new material that has been discovered; samples with short lifetimes; PhD student or post-doc needing beamtime before their project ends; etc.

 Rapid access beamtime proposals can be submitted at any time and will be peer reviewed by members of the Facility Access Panels (FAPs).
 Proposals allocated time will be scheduled as soon as possible.

 It is essential to discuss a Rapid Access proposal with the relevant ISIS scientist before submission, to ensure that beamtime is available and that the requirements of the experiment are not too complicated to enable rapid access.